davidstosik/davidstosik.github.io/_posts/2015-02-19-rails-1month-variable-length.markdown

 This code is not very pretty, but it'll do.
 When an article is created:

- - Its `valid_until` attribute is set to one month in the future.
+ - Its `valid_until` attribute is set to *one month* in the future.
- - A Sidekiq job is scheduled to unpublish the Article in one month.
+ - A Sidekiq job is scheduled to unpublish the Article in *one month*.

+(Did you notice how I used the same "one month" expression in the to statements above?
+That's because the code too is using the same `1.month` expression.)

 One would expect the job to be triggered around the time the article becomes invalid (ideally when now **is** `article.valid_until` or else a few milliseconds